 - The location of the photo

-We will publish an online gallery of the photos and answers!
+We are publishing photos and answers here: H-I-N-D-S-I-G-H-T.COM.
 You may submit more than once.
 Excited to see what you all come up with!
 When you’re ready to submit hit the link below!

 As with all of our Magic Hour photo projects, throughout the project we will be giving away some goodies to people just for participating.
 One person will also be given everything seen below (Magic Hour snapback, camera strap, Diamond logo t-shirt, stickers):